Fractional Chern Insulator and Quantum Anomalous Hall Crystal in Twisted MoTe$_2$: Ground-state results

-Besides the fractional fillings $\nu= p/q$ with odd denominators $q$ discussed above, we also consider an even-$q$ filling fraction $\nu = 1/2$ in this study.
-As shown in Fig.~\ref{Fig_nu12_D_3by4}\textbf{b}, charge pumping simulations on systems with an odd width $N_y = 5$ (with $\epsilon_r = 12$) find a fractional Hall conductivity $\sigma_{xy} = 1/2$, indicating the emergence of a FCI state.
-However, the same simulations on even-width systems with $N_y = 4, 6$ (with a different $\epsilon_r = 18$, though) find an integer Hall conductivity $\sigma_{xy} = 1$, indicating the presence of QAHC state.
+Besides the fractional fillings $\nu= p/q$ with odd denominators $q$, below we also consider an even-$q$ filling fraction $\nu = 1/2$ in this study.
+As shown in Fig.~\ref{Fig_nu12_D_3by4}a, charge pumping simulations on systems with an odd width $N_y = 5$ (with $\epsilon_\mathrm{r} = 12$) find a fractional Hall conductivity $\sigma_{xy} = 1/2$, indicating the emergence of a FCI state.
+However, the same simulations on even-width systems with $N_y = 4, 6$ (with a different $\epsilon_\mathrm{r} = 18$, though) find an integer Hall conductivity $\sigma_{xy} = 1$, indicating the presence of QAHC state.

-To understand such even-odd effect, we compare the COs in the ground states.
-In Fig.~\ref{Fig_nu12_D_3by4}, we show that for $N_y = 5$, the {charge distribution $n(\boldsymbol{r})$ is incommensurate with the honeycomb lattice and $\rho(\boldsymbol{q})$ shows peaks at $(0.866\pi, 0.4\pi)$ and $(-0.866\pi, -0.4\pi)$}.
+To understand such a width dependence, we compare the COs in the ground states.
+In Fig.~\ref{Fig_nu12_D_3by4}, we show that for $N_y = 5$, the charge distribution $n(\boldsymbol{r})$ is incommensurate with the honeycomb lattice and $\rho(\boldsymbol{q})$ shows peaks at $(0.866\pi, 0.4\pi)$ and $(-0.866\pi, -0.4\pi)$.
 In contrast, for $N_y = 6$, a well defined commensurate CO emerges, as evidenced by the $(0, \pm\pi)$ peaks of $\rho(\boldsymbol{q})$ in momentum space.
-The emergence of a commensurate CO in even $N_y$ systems, and its absence for odd $N_y$, may explain the odd-even effect for $\nu = 1/2$ filling.
-For even $N_y$, the CO with an enlarged unit cell allows an integer filling of the folded band (see Fig.~\ref{Fig_GSAkomega}\textbf{c} and related discussions below), yielding integer Hall conductivity.
-This offers an alternative explanation for the presence of QAHC, different from the hole crystal picture discussed above for $\nu = 2/3$.
-Note that the two scenarios, namely hole crystal and band folding for QAHC, are not strictly independent or mutually exclusive.
-Note that recent ED calculations at select $k$-points have also reported a QAHC state at $\nu=1/2$ filling \cite{Sheng2024Quantum}.
+For even $N_y$, the CO with an enlarged unit cell allows an integer filling of the folded band (see Fig.~\ref{Fig_GSAkomega} and related discussions below), yielding integer Hall conductivity.
+Note that a recent ED study has also reported a QAHC state at $\nu=1/2$ filling {but with a much larger symmetry-breaking pattern in real space}~\cite{Sheng2024Quantum}.
 Here our large-scale simulation results further reveal a sensitive even-odd width dependence in the ground state.
+The emergence of a commensurate CO in even $N_y$ systems, and its absence for odd $N_y$, may explain the observations for $\nu = 1/2$ filling.
+It offers an band-folding mechanism for the presence of QAHC, different from the hole crystal picture discussed above for $\nu = 2/3$.
+However, we emphasize that these two scenarios --- hole crystallization and band folding --- are not mutually exclusive.

-\section{Excitation Gap and Charge Continuum}
+\section{Excitation gap and charge continuum}